tzengerink/dotfiles/README.md

 Configuration Files
 -------------------

-Configuration file for Bash, Mutt, Subversion, Vim, Git, Zsh and more..
+Configuration files for Bash, Git, Mutt, Subversion, Vim, Zsh and more..

 ### Setup

 To install run the `setup.sh`.
-It will automatically create symbolic links to these files in your home folder.
+It will automatically create symbolic links to these configuration files in your home folder.